Basquevile History, Family Crest & Coats of Arms

-Burke, John Bernard, The Roll of Battle Abbey.
-London: Edward Churton, 26, Holles Street, 1848, Print.
 Of this line one of the earliest records of the name was Sir Richard Baskerville of Erdisley who represented the county of Hereford in parliament in 1295.
 His wife was daughter of Rees ap Griffith, Prince of South Wales.

-Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
-Wiltshire: Heraldry Today, 1901.
-Print.
-(ISBN 0-900455-44-6) Shropshire had the following early records: Roger de Bascrevill (reign of Henry III); and Nesta de Baskervill.
+Roger de Bascheruilla was listed in Gloucestershire in 1127.
+Shropshire had the following early records: Roger de Bascrevill (reign of Henry III); and Nesta de Baskervill.
 The Hundredorum Rolls of 1273 listed Hugh de Baskerville in Shropshire.

 Some of the family have been well established at Winterbourne-Basset since early times.
 "Some property here formerly possessed by the Baskervilles has descended to Lord Holland.
 The church is a small ancient edifice with a neat tower, containing portions in the early and later English styles; it has a handsomely carved font, and in one of the aisles is a singularly elegant window: the chief monuments are of the family of Baskerville, who long resided here."

 Important Dates for the Basquevile family

-Another 251 words (18 lines of text) covering the years 1922, 1936, 1295, 1314, 1315, 1572, 1597, 1592, 1615, 1640, 1597, 1668, 1630 and 1720 are included under the topic Early Basquevile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Basquevile research.
+Another 126 words (9 lines of text) covering the years 1922, 1936, 1295, 1314, 1315, 1572, 1597, 1592, 1615, 1640, 1597, 1668, 1630, 1720, 1574 and 1641 are included under the topic Early Basquevile History in all our PDF Extended History products and printed products wherever possible.

 Basquevile Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Baskerville, Baskervile, Baskervill, Baskerfield, Baskervyle, Basquill and many more.

 Early Notables of the Basquevile family (pre 1700)

-Another 56 words (4 lines of text) are included under the topic Early Basquevile Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Basquevile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Basquevile family to Ireland

-Another 41 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Basquevile family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Basquevile family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Basquevile or a variant listed above: Mary and Robert Baskerville who settled in Virginia in 1635; Richard Baskerville who settled in New England in 1634.
 A Baskerfield settled in Heatherton in the St. Georges district of Newfoundland..